Margaret A. Dalton

 Professor Dalton teaches in the areas of special education and disability law.

-Dalton is the administrative director for USD's Legal Clinics and the supervising attorney for the Education and Disability Clinic.
+Dalton directs USD’s Legal Clinics.
+She served on the Special Education Advisory Committee for the California Office of Administrative Hearings from 2011 to 2013 and is a frequent lecturer in special education law.
+She has held positions in the Children’s Advocacy Institute and the Patient Advocacy Program.
 She has been a consultant for the California Judicial Council’s Committee on Access and Fairness, the National Association of Child Advocates, and the California Office of Women’s Health.

 Honors and Affiliations